TL;DR

 | Complementary Therapies | Covers treatments like physiotherapy, osteopathy, and chiropractic care, which can help alleviate the physical symptoms of stress. | Check which therapies are included and if there are limits on the number of sessions.
 This is often an optional add-on. |

-Choosing the right policy can feel complex.
-A specialist broker can demystify the options, comparing the best PMI providers on your behalf to find the perfect fit for your specific needs and budget, at no extra cost to you.
+Choosing a strong fit for your needs can feel complex.
+A specialist broker can demystify the options, comparing the PMI providers on your behalf to find the suitable fit for your specific needs and budget, with no separate broker fee for our service, subject to terms where applicable.

 This is one of the most important aspects of private medical insurance to understand.
 It is vital to be clear: